 9. Engraved Cutting Board

 Everyone needs a cutting board, perhaps several.
-And today, you can buy customized cutting boards engraved with your recipient’s name or some other message for almost no extra charge.
+And today, you can buy personalized cutting boards engraved with your recipient’s name or some other message for almost no extra charge.

 For a great example, check out the engraved cutting board from FlowertownWeddings on Etsy.
 Beyond being able to customize the engraving text, you can also choose from a range of designs and fonts and a variety of sizes and types of wood, including bamboo for an eco-friendlier option.